NixImagery/NixImagery.github.io/_posts/2020-06-15-R-data-visualisation-course-3.md

 Other distributions include uniform, logarithmic, left-, right-skewed and bimodal.

+## Class 6 - Hypothesis testing and the main tests
+Just half a dozen students today.
+We started with a review of the mini-challenge from last session, which included a consideration of colours: [HTML colour](https://www.hexcolortool.com/) and a [ggplot colour reference](http://sape.inf.usi.ch/quick-reference/ggplot2/colour) were shared.

+One emphasis today is that there are multiple ways of doing the same thing in R, with an illustration of data importation and summarisation.
+Although some of the few remaining students seemed to be following the narrative, I became increasingly frustrated and lost trying to follow the class: the thread was along the lines of hypothesis testing, the null hypothesis and corrections.

 ## Playtime discoveries
 Between this week's two classes, I had a quick look at the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/) and discovered a neat thing.
 Remember the funky assignment operator `<-` from the first class which had its funky keyboard shortcut `alt -`?
 Most programming languages I've used have a simple equals sign as the assignment operator and I was a bit baffled as to why super-sexy R should do something so weird as `<-`.
 Well, it turns out that in most contexts, `=` works in exactly the way you'd expect, so these are equivalent: